tubiz/voguepay-woocommerce-payment-gateway/README.md

 ### What Do I Need To Use The Plugin ###

-1. You need to have Woocommerce plugin installed and activated on your WordPress site.
+1. You need to have the [WooCommerce](https://wordpress.org/plugins/woocommerce/) plugin installed and activated on your WordPress site.
 2. You need to open an account on [Voguepay](https://voguepay.com)

 ## Changelog ##

+### 4.0.0 ###
+*	New: Add support for USD currency
+*	Fix: Change payment icon

 ### 3.2.1 ###
 *	Fix: PHP notice error